 Homeowners are happier and healthier than non-owners.
 But again, it would be incorrect to simply look at the correlation between homeownership and health outcomes to draw conclusions since homeownership is also correlated with such factors as income and education levels.
 And surely, higher income and education are associated with better health.
-Nonetheless, there are a few academic studies that provide evidence of the positive impact of homeownership on health even after controlling for factors like income and education.
+Nonetheless, there are a

-22 Woldoff, R. A. 2002.
+&lt;sup>22 Woldoff, R. A. 2002.
 The effects of local stressors on neighborhood attachment.
 Social Forces, 81, 87-116.

-23 Van Der Gaag, M., & Snijders, T. A. B. 2005.
+&lt;sup>23 Van Der Gaag, M., & Snijders, T. A. B. 2005.
 The resource generator: Social capital quantification with concrete items.
 Social Networks, 27, 1-29.

-24 Coffe, H. 2009.
+&lt;sup>24 Coffe, H. 2009.
 Social capital and community heterogeneity.
 Social Indicators Research, 91, 155-170.

-25 Coffe, H.,& Geys, B. 2006.
+&lt;sup>25 Coffe, H.,& Geys, B. 2006.
 Community heterogeneity: A burden for the creation of social capital?
 Social Science Quarterly, 87, 1053-1072.